michihaefner/angularjs-requirejs-foundation-jquery/README.md

 First of all we need to explain the folder structure.

+*Michi, you really should explain more ;)*

 ### TODO

 - [ ] add test cases for AngularJS
+- [ ] use sass classes from foundation
+- [ ] use grunt to compile sass, build and minify main.css
+- [ ] use grunt to concatenate and minify js files